awsdocs/aws-m2-user-guide/doc_source/tutorial-build-ba.md

 If you no longer need the resources you created for this tutorial, delete them so that you won't continue to be charged for them\.
 Complete the following steps:
 + Delete the CodeBuild project\.
 For more information, see [Delete a build project in CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/delete-project.html) in the *AWS CodeBuild User Guide*\.
 + Delete the CodeCommit repository\.
 For more information, see [Delete an CodeCommit repository](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-delete-repository.html) in the *AWS CodeCommit User Guide*\.
-+ Delete the CodeArtifact repository\.
-For more information, see [Delete a repository](https://docs.aws.amazon.com/codeartifact/latest/ug/delete-repo.html) in the *CodeArtifact User Guide*\.